 Ask Hostel Workers For The Best Deals

-The people working at the hostel will usually have their favorite bars, pubs, and cafes so it makes sense to ask them.
-Ask them where they go after work.
+The people working at the hostel will usually have their favorite bars, pubs, and cafés, so it makes sense to ask them.
+Find out where they go after work.

 Many hostels organize pub-crawls.
 However, it would be naive to think that a lot of these hostel workers aren’t getting kickbacks from these bars.
-It may not always be true but you keep in mind that you could find better deals elsewhere.
+It may not always be true, but keep in mind that you could find better deals elsewhere.

 It’s no surprise that the cheapest alcohol is found at the grocery store.
 Nearly every store will have a wide selection of wine (especially in regions that make a lot of the stuff), and a variety of beer will also be available.
 If you want a greater beer selection, you will probably have to go smaller specialty shops.
 Also, it is fairly rare to find cold beer in grocery stores, but smaller convenience stores will sell individual bottles that have been chilled.